NorthOC/thefriendlyskies.github.io/content/article/lockheed-martin-f-35-lightning.md

 ## F-35: designed for multirole operations

-The F-35 was designed to excel in several key mission areas, including air-to-air combat, air-to-ground strikes, electronic warfare, intelligence, surveillance, reconnaissance and close air support.
+The F-35 was designed to excel in several key mission areas, including air-to-air combat, air-to-ground strikes, electronic warfare (EW), intelligence, surveillance, reconnaissance and close air support.
 Its mission versatility is achieved through its ability to carry a wide range of weapons, advanced sensors and stealth capabilities, allowing it to operate in highly contested environments.

 ## Stealthy and modern design